 This portal serves three communities of individuals: research software users (researchers, educators, students, application developers), research software developers, and research computing operators/integrators who facilitate access to research software.
 The portal offers features that assist these groups in their software related activities.

 - For research software users, we offer features for discovering research software, for providing feedback, and for explaining research needs.

 - For research software developers, we offer a registry of research needs, features for advertising software to prospective users and receiving feedback.

-- For research computing administrators, we offer the registry of research needs, features for discovering research software, features for advertising the available software and services at a facility, and features for coordinating with other research facilities.
+- For research computing operators and integrators, we offer the registry of research needs, features for discovering research software, features for advertising the available software and services at a facility, and features for coordinating with other research facilities.

-Our vision is to help these three stakeholders in the research community work together efficiently by sharing requirements, plans, activity status, and information about available software.
+Our vision is to help these three research communities work together efficiently by sharing requirements, plans, activity status, and information about available software.
 Our strategy has three parts: